This post may contain affiliate links. Please read my disclosure policy.

-This Fall harvest vegetarian pizza combines my favorite no knead pizza dough with roasted squash cream sauce and sliced leeks, topped with creamy burrata and fresh arugula tossed in a grilled lemon vinaigrette.
+This harvest vegetarian pizza combines my favorite no knead pizza dough with roasted squash cream sauce and sliced leeks, topped with creamy burrata and fresh arugula tossed in a grilled lemon vinaigrette.

 As if that wasn’t tasty enough, it’s garnished with pomegranate seeds, walnuts and pumpkin seeds.